- 04 Jul 2022

 To turn an automation on, all trigger and action steps must test successfully.
-A test record is a record that our system automatically chooses to use for the testing of a step.
-At least one record will need to match all of the parameters set in the automation to allow our system to find a test record.
-The record we use for testing will also depend upon the trigger or action selected.
+In trigger steps, a test record is chosen during the setup process.
+At least one record will need to match all of the parameters set in the automation to allow our system to find a test record for you to choose.

 Manually determining a test record

-The first step to being able to manually determine a test record is to test the trigger step of the automation.
 Determining a test record can be extremely helpful in troubleshooting automations.
 When a trigger has tested successfully a dropdown menu will appear to view more details about the test record used.
-The primary field is typically the most insightful field to investigate.

 Consider using the RECORD_ID() function

-If you are still unable to determine the test record at this point, then you can find the record via the Record ID.
+The functionality above should work most of the time, but it's worth noting that you can also find the test record via its Record ID.
 You'll need to create a new formula field that will show each